EduSahara™ Assignment

 Question

 One card is drawn at random from a well shuffled deck of 52 cards.
-What is the probability that the card drawn is a king of spades?
+What is the probability that the card drawn is '8' of spades?

 (i)